What Is Maple Syrup Urine Disease (MSUD)?

 What should I expect at my child's first visit for MSUD?

-You can expect your first visit to take from four to six hours.
+Your first visit to the CRDT will take from 4 to 6 hours.

 The doctor will give your child a complete assessment.
 They'll confirm your child's MSUD diagnosis and learn how much it affects your child.